 As parboiled medium grains contain slightly more starch, they are ideal for dishes like an Authentic Spanish Paella with seafood or a Mexican-inspired Paella using spices, chorizo and mussels.
 As the slightly more starchy rice is cooked in broth and tomatoes, it absorbs the flavor better and makes for a creamier texture.

 Next time you head to the grocery store, make sure to pick up a bag of specialty Mahatma® Parboiled Rice to try one of these tasty recipe ideas.
 There are plenty of different delicious and fun ways to cook with rice, and with Mahatma® Rice you can explore with confidence.
-Take a look at our Cooking section to find recipe ideas and tips for how to cook jasmine rice in the Instant Pot and much more with our rice.
+Take a look at our Cooking section to find recipe ideas and tips for how to cook jasmine rice in the Instant Pot, making bean and rice tacos and much more with our rice.